gruntwork-io/docs/_docs-sources/guides/build-it-yourself/4-achieve-compliance/3-deployment-walkthrough/8-deploy-landing-zone-solution/3-apply-account-baseline-app-to-other-child-accounts.md

+---
+sidebar_label: Apply the account-baseline-app to the other child accounts
+---
 # Apply the `account-baseline-app` to the other child accounts

 Now that your **security** account is fully configured, you need to apply the security baseline to the remaining child